Aaditya231250/ICS_InMemoryDatabaseManagementSystem_BlueByte/README.md

 * The program will guide you through various options for interacting with the in-memory database.
 * Perform operations such as adding collections, inserting data, querying data, updating data, filtering data, saving the database to a file, and exiting gracefully.
 * A sample database has been attached in the repository.
-Note : Use only a JSON Databse file.
+<br/>_**Note : Use only a JSON Databse file.**_
-*The hierarchy of the Database should be followed as:
+*<br/>The hierarchy of the Database should be followed as:

-1)A Database is created.
-2)Corresponding to it, collections can be made.
-3)This collections are at present in form of Key-Value Pairs and can contain a value in the from of these datatypes: a)integer b)double c)string d)Dictionary
+ 1) Corresponding to it, collections can be made.
+These collections are at present in the form of Key-Value Pairs and can contain a value in the from of these datatypes:
+    1) Integer
+    2) Double
+    3) String
+    4) Dictionary
-4)A nested dictionary and its efficient reading is an important feature.
+ 2) A nested dictionary and its efficient reading is an important feature.
-5)This dictionary can contain Key-Value Pairs and corresponding to that you can create again a dictionary or else simply values with other three data types can be assigned to the Keys.
+ 3) This dictionary can contain Key-Value Pairs, and corresponding to that, you can create a dictionary again or else simply values with other three data types can be assigned to the Keys.